malach-it/boruta_auth/guides/authorize_requests.md

 ## In a microservice environment

-With an authorization server set up, an __introspect endpoint__ is exposed to check token validity and provide security information as describe in [RFC](https://datatracker.ietf.org/doc/html/rfc7662.html).
+With an authorization server set up, an __introspect endpoint__ is exposed to check token validity and provide security information as described in [RFC](https://datatracker.ietf.org/doc/html/rfc7662.html).
 You can create your own plugs as above but instead of using Boruta API, __request the authorization server__ to get an introspected token and all information needed to perform authorization.

 > Note: the grant type `introspect` must be active on the client you are performing the requests with.